Nathanim1919/alx-low_level_programming/README.md

-this is my first c programming repository in alx se program
+nested loops and functions in c programming